fernandodelrio/SwiftColorGen/README.md

 SwiftColorGen is written in Swift and requires Swift to run.
 The project uses [AEXML](https://github.com/tadija/AEXML) as a dependency to read and write XML.

+# Screenshots
+That's the result of the code generation:

 ### The generated named colors in the Storyboard
 ![Storyboard](https://github.com/fernandodelrio/SwiftColorGen/raw/master/Resources/Storyboard0.2.0.png)